Dearly Beloved: MCK tribute to Kenny Le May at his memorial in LA 4/23/16

-Anyway, I know you weren’t the biggest Prince fan but you knew I was.
+Anyway, I know you weren’t the biggest Prince fan, but you knew I was.

-You gave him dap on the big stuff (the big 80’s war-horse hits, the guitar-playing, the prolific pen, his ability to seize the big moments like at the Rock & Roll Hall of Fame or the Super Bowl) as a performer, artist, et cetera.
+Sure, you gave him dap on the big stuff (the big 80’s war-horse hits, the guitar-playing, the prolific pen, his ability to seize the big moments like at the Rock & Roll Hall of Fame or the Super Bowl) as a performer, artist, et cetera.

 That was trolling of the highest order long before social-media.

-Just for that I’m gonna have to let everyone here know that Kenny LeMay’s favorite Rihanna song was “Pour It Up“.
+Just for that, I’m gonna have to let everyone here know that Kenny LeMay’s favorite Rihanna song was “Pour It Up“.